BandGigz

 • Under 24 hours before the gig — Late cancellation.
 You receive 1 strike on your profile.

 Please only cancel if absolutely necessary.
-Venues depend on you showing up.
-Last-minute cancellations cause real problems for their business.
+Venues depend on artists showing up, and artists turn down other work to hold the date — last-minute cancellations cause real problems either way.

-Strikes are issued for short-notice or late cancellations, and for no-shows.
+Strikes are issued for short-notice or late cancellations and for no-shows, and they apply to both artists and venues.
+They accumulate on a single count regardless of how they were earned.
 Here's what each level means:

-• 1 Strike — A warning is shown on your profile visible to venues
+• 1 Strike — A warning is recorded on your account.
+An artist's strike count is visible to venues reviewing their applications.

-• 3 Strikes — Your account is suspended.
-You cannot apply for gigs until BandGigz reviews your account.
+• 3 Strikes — Your account is suspended pending review.
+An artist cannot apply for gigs and a venue cannot post or fund gigs until BandGigz reviews the account.
 A suspension may result in permanent termination at our discretion.

 Strikes do not expire automatically.
 If you believe a strike was issued unfairly — for example, documented emergency, illness, or a venue-side miscommunication — use the contact form at the bottom of this page and we'll review it.
 We clear strikes in good-faith appeals on a case-by-case basis.